AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module7/ex7.md

 Non-interactive means that a request to execute a query will not result in an immediate response.
 The query will be processed and its resultset will be stored in an implicit or explicit (CTAS: create table as select) dataset.

-## 7.7.2 Example Query
+## 7.7.2 Sample Query

-As an example query we will use the first query listed in [7.3 - Queries, queries, queries...  and churn analysis](./ex3.md):
+As a sample query you'll use the first query listed in [7.3 - Queries, queries, queries...  and churn analysis](./ex3.md):

 How many product views do we have on a daily basis?